“Every survival kit should include a sense of humour.” ~ Anonymous

 When I got pregnant with Tubie, there was no question as to how she would be fed.
 Tutu was still nursing and continued to nurse up until a few hours before Tubie was born.
 When she was born and I woke up, we tried nursing right away.
 And at first she did really well.

 When she was transferred to the NICU she struggled to latch.
 We both were struggling.
 My milk was coming in and she was pretty tired from all the testing that had been going on.
-We were trying to avoid nipple confusion and put in an NG Tube to see it some food in her belly would help her relax a bit.
+We were trying to avoid a bottle right away and put in an NG Tube to see it some food in her belly would help her relax a bit.
 And it helped some.
 She finally nursed after 12 hours of refusing.

 Then she stopped.
 There was no LC available on the weekend so after talking with the nurse, her doctor and my personal IBCLC, we decided to try a bottle.
 We mostly wanted to see if she would suck because at that point she was refusing my breast and a pacifier(given during transport to the hospital).
 She took the bottle great.
 We knew she could suck.
 So I started pumping like crazy and we started bottle feeding her.

 The rest of her NICU stay was bottle feeding, pumping, her direct nursing two times a day and Tutu coming up and nursing once a day.
 My milk came in pretty fast so I was providing all of her nutrition.